▾ In this section ▾

 Section 10 of the Remuneration Tribunal Act 1995 requires its administrative body (the Tribunal) to inquire into and determine the remuneration, allowances and other entitlements of the Director-General and executives within the meaning of the Public Sector Management Act 1994.

-The Tribunal, through a determination in April 2015, increased the remuneration for the Director-General and executives by 2.5 percent, with effect from 1 July 2015.
+The Tribunal, after a review of salary, allowances and other entitlements for executives in March 2016, decided that it would increase the salary for the Director-General and executives by 2.5 percent, effective from July 2016.

 Senior Executive Team

-The Senior Executive Team is the peak decision making body of the Directorate and is responsible for significant operational, policy and resourcing decisions and approvals.
-The Senior Executive Team sets and reviews the strategic direction of the Directorate and monitors performance in key areas, including educational and financial performance.
+The Senior Executive Team is the peak decision making body of the Directorate and is responsible for significant operational, policy and resourcing decisions.
+The Senior Executive Team establishes and reviews the strategic direction of the Directorate and monitors performance in key areas, including educational and financial performance.
 The Team is also responsible for ensuring compliance with laws, regulations, accounting standards and Directorate policies.

+The Corporate Executive is made up of the Senior Executive Team, Branch Directors and School Network Leaders.
 The Corporate Executive assists the Senior Executive Team in determining priorities through providing advice in relation to strategic policy and management issues.
-The Corporate Executive receives and considers reports from the Directorate's committees, and reviews and advises on any issues referred to it by the Director-General.
-It may establish working groups to undertake specific tasks.
-Outcomes from Corporate Executive meetings are communicated to staff and other committees as appropriate.
+The Corporate Executive reviews and advises on any issues referred to it by the Director-General.

 Security and Emergency Management Committee